clearcontainers/runtime/docs/limitations.md

 from within the VM.

-The `--net=host` option can still be used with `runc` containers and inter-mixed with with running `cc-runtime` containers, thus still enabling use of `--net=host` when necessary.
+The `--net=host` option can still be used with `runc` containers and inter-mixed with running `cc-runtime` containers, thus still enabling use of `--net=host` when necessary.

 It should be noted, currently passing the `--net=host` option into a